calloncampbell/2021-FestiveTechCalendar-SantaTracker-CosmosDbChangeFeed/README.md

 The change feed in Azure Cosmos DB is one of the most overlooked features of Microsoft’s globally distributed, massively scalable, multi-model database service.
 Similar to the transaction log of a relational database, the change feed is a persistent record of changes to a container in the order they occurred.
 It therefore serves as an excellent event source for a wide range of cloud-based microservices targeting ecommerce, IoT, and other large-scale scenarios.

 ## Reference Application - Santa Tracker

   ![](./assets/images/architecture.png)

 - Ingest telemetry of Santa's location into Cosmos DB
-- Using the Materialized View pattern, consume the Cosmos DB Change with multiple microservice (Azure Functions)
+- Consume the Cosmos DB Change with multiple microservices (Azure Functions):
-  - Current Location
+  - Current Location (materialized view)
-  - Delivery Board (cities visited)
+  - Delivery Board (materialized view)
+  - Archive Data (move data to Azure Storage)
 - Mission Control Blazor dashboard to keep an eye on everything

 ### Technologies